 New-age structures that tackle current and future environmental problems are increasingly in demand in this country that aims for 100% renewable energy in 2050.
 Modern buildings that create a statement while expertly balancing form and function are here to stay.

-Here is a list of 8 iconic sustainable building projects that pave the way for future trends.
+Here is a list of 8 most iconic sustainable architecture and building projects in Denmark

 Amager Bakke: Clean Energy Production and Waste Management

 A cutting-edge power plant that, believe it or not, alternates as a hiking trail and a ski slope!
-Built by Bjarke Ingels Group (BIG) in 2017, this multi-functional structure burns waste instead of fossil fuels to generate enough electricity to power at least 50,000 homes and heat 120,000 homes.
+Built by the architecture firm, Bjarke Ingels Group (BIG) in 2017.
+This multi-functional structure burns waste instead of fossil fuels to generate enough electricity to power at least 50,000 homes and heat 120,000 homes.

 Funded by energy and waste-collection from city residents, this automated operation takes no more than two people to run so that human resources can be allocated to ‘Copenhill‘ that manages the smooth functioning of the ski slope, and facilities for visitors, including a top-floor restaurant and bar.